 Super easy and quick.
 This was my first time cooking rock fish, and I was pleasantly surprised how delicious it came out.
 Had it with a side of Asian Garlic Noodles *chefs kiss*

-Used left overs to make copy cat McDonald’s filet-o-fish sandwiches, and they tasted exactly like the McDonald’s version, but healthier!!
+Used left overs to make copy cat McDonald’s filet-o-fish sandwiches, and they tasted exactly like the McDonald’s version!!

 Thank you so much for sharing this recipe!! <3